microsoft/MLOpsPython/docs/code_description.md

 - `ml_service/pipelines/diabetes_regression_build_train_pipeline_with_r_on_dbricks.py` : builds and publishes an ML training pipeline.
 It uses R on Databricks Compute.
 - `ml_service/pipelines/run_train_pipeline.py` : invokes a published ML training pipeline (Python on ML Compute) via REST API.
 - `ml_service/pipelines/diabetes_regression_verify_train_pipeline.py` : determines whether the evaluate_model.py step of the training pipeline registered a new model.
-- `ml_service/pipelines/deploy_web_service.py` : deploys the model to ACI or AKS.
-Also contains the deployment configuration for the environments (e.g. CPU, memory, number of replicas in AKS).
 - `ml_service/util` : contains common utility functions used to build and publish an ML training pipeline.

 ### Environment Definitions

-- `diabetes_regression/training_dependencies.yml` : Conda environment definition for the training environment (Docker image in which train.py is run).
+- `diabetes_regression/azureml_environment.json` : Azure ML environment definition for the training environment, including base Docker image and a reference to `conda_dependencies.yml` Conda environment file.
-- `diabetes_regression/scoring_dependencies.yml` : Conda environment definition for the scoring environment (Docker image in which score.py is run).
+- `diabetes_regression/conda_dependencies.yml` : Conda environment definition for the environment used for both training and scoring (Docker image in which train.py and score.py are run).
 - `diabetes_regression/ci_dependencies.yml` : Conda environment definition for the CI environment.

 ### Code